francescovisconti/francescovisconti.github.io/_posts/2026-03-03-political-trust-and-distrust-in-france-and-italy.md

 1. **Social position is by far the strongest predictor** in both countries.
 Respondents who place themselves at the top of the social ladder trust politics much more than those at the bottom.
 2. **Structural factors matter more in France.** Education, age, sex and living in a disadvantaged territory all shape trust among French respondents, while in Italy only age has a clear (negative) effect.
-3. **Political cues work in opposite directions.** In France, respondents further to the right trust politics *less*; in Italy they trust it *more*.
+3. **Political cues work in opposite directions.** In France, respondents further to the right trust politics *less*, while in Italy they trust it *more*.
 The same ideological position produces opposite attitudes depending on the national political context.
 4. **Emotions matter.** Suspicion and weariness go with lower trust in both countries, and sadness and fear do so in France.
 Confidence and enthusiasm go with higher trust.

 Trust is also a matter of **perceived intergenerational mobility**.
 Respondents were asked to compare their situation with that of their parents at the same age, on a scale from 0 (worse) to 10 (better).
-Those who feel they have done worse than their parents trust politics less, and those who feel they have done better trust it more, in both countries.
+In both countries, those who feel they have done worse than their parents trust politics less, and those who feel they have done better trust it more.

 | Average political trust (0–1) | Below parents' position | Country average | Above parents' position |
 |:--|--:|--:|--:|